elsampsa/valkka-examples/docs/index.rst

 Take also a look at `this presentation <https://drive.google.com/file/d/19VXmhTYi19EKDlSorv-Tmd0gholeD9SJ>`_ to see some of the typical video streaming / machine vision problems libValkka can solve for you.

-This documentation is a quickstart for :ref:`installing <requirements>` and developing with Valkka using the Python3 API. :ref:`A Tutorial <tutorial>`, :ref:`PyQt testsuite<testsuite>` and `an example python project/package <https://github.com/elsampsa/valkka-examples/tree/master/example_projects/basic>`_ are provided.
+This documentation is a quickstart for :ref:`installing <requirements>` and developing with Valkka using the Python3 API.
+Consider this learning process:

+- Start with the :ref:`tutorial <tutorial>`
+- Valkka streams video and images between python multiprocesses, so reading `this article <https://medium.com/@sampsa.riikonen/doing-python-multiprocessing-the-right-way-a54c1880e300>`_ is a must
+- If you're into creating PyQt/PySide2 applications, take a look at :ref:`the PyQt testsuite<testsuite>`
+- If you're more into cloud apps, check out `this example python project/package <https://github.com/elsampsa/valkka-examples/tree/master/example_projects/basic>`_

 For a demo program using Valkka, check out `Valkka Live <https://elsampsa.github.io/valkka-live/>`_